-This document describes a protocol that more fully supports 3270 devices than do the existing tn3270 practices.
+This document describes a protocol that more fully supports 3270 devices than do traditional tn3270 practices.
 Specifically, it defines a method of emulating both the terminal and printer members of the 3270 family of devices via Telnet; it provides for the ability of a Telnet client to request that it be assigned a specific devicename (also referred to as "LU name" or "network name"); finally, it adds support for a variety of functions such as the ATTN key, the SYSREQ key, and SNA response handling.

-This protocol would be negotiated and implemented under a new Telnet Option and would be unrelated to the Telnet 3270 Regime Option as defined in RFC 1041 [1].
+This protocol is negotiated under the TN3270E Telnet Option, and is unrelated to the Telnet 3270 Regime Option as defined in RFC 1041 [1].